metpetdb/interface_v2/README.md

 Visit `http://127.0.0.1:5000/` or `localhost:5000/` to view the project.

 ## Configuring Apache to Serve the Application
-We are still in the virtual env, deactivate and exit the virtual environment first.
+We are still in the virtual env, deactivate and exit the virtual environment first by do `deactivate`

-**Configure and Enable a New Virtual Host**
+**Configure and Enable default or a New Virtual Host**

-Open the .conf file of your virtual host, in here, we directly modify the default virtual host .conf.
+Open the .conf file of your virtual host, in here, we directly modify the default virtual host's .conf.

 	$ sudo nano /etc/apache2/sites-available/000-default.conf